 Advanced standalone routers provide many more ways to optimize and tailor connectivity for your needs.
 This includes things like:

-- Quality of Service (QoS) – Prioritize devices or apps
+- Quality of Service (QoS) and device/app prioritization

 - Parental controls